MPhil: minimum 12 months full time; minimum 24 months part time

 Power, Space, Politics

 Our research focuses on the expression of political power across space.
 We do this at a range of scales, from the international and national to the individual, and with reference to a range of global contexts.
 Our work is methodologically innovative, and we draw on ethnographic, discourse analytic, participatory and visual methodologies which enable grounded, empirically-informed reflections on the multiple ways in which concepts of power, space and politics intersect.
-(Dr P Hopkins, Dr A Jeffrey, Professor N Laurie, Dr K Manzo, Professor A Bonnett, Dr N Megoran, Dr A Williams, Professor R Woodward; Dr J Pugh).
+(Dr P Hopkins, Professor N Laurie, Dr K Manzo, Professor A Bonnett, Dr N Megoran, Dr A Williams, Professor R Woodward; Dr J Pugh).

 Geographies of Social Change